-During 2021/22 RLO continued to develop the strategy further from 2022-2024, using a purpose led strategic approach.
-Leadership Team worked on interpreting these seven themes into an updated strategy linked to Our Purpose - Always with a lasting connection.
-From this the 2022-23 strategic objectives were determined.
+During 2022/23 RLO continued to develop the strategy further from 2022-2024, using a purpose led strategic approach.
+Leadership Team worked on interpreting these seven themes into an updated Group strategy linked to 'Our Purpose - Always with a lasting connection'.
+The six pathways were: Choice and Inclusion: Achieving Potential: Lifelong connections: Independence at Home: Community Connected and Investment for Impact.
+From this the 2022-24 strategic objectives and commitments were determined.